mabausch/AppliedNeuro/index.md

 ---
 ---

-# Bausch / Jordan - Applied Neuroscience and Neurotechnologies
+# Bausch / Jordan lab

-Our lab stands at the forefront of neuroscience, blending medicine and cutting-edge technology to explore the depths of memory and sleep in both epileptic and healthy individuals.
-By harnessing custom neurotechnologies, including our innovative mobile ear-EEG, we unlock novel insights into how the brain navigates internal and external landscapes, aiming to transform these discoveries into real-world applications.
+Our lab combines neuroscience, medicine and cutting-edge technology for the study of epilepsy and cognitive functions such as memory in the field.
+By harnessing custom neurotechnologies, including our innovative mobile ear-EEG, we investigate how the brain is shapesd by internal and external landscapes, aiming to transform these discoveries into real-world applications.

 {% include section.html %}